 Although your roof looks like a simple sloped structure, it has many components that work together to keep your home safe and comfortable.

 From abutments to vent pipes, you now know the purpose of the many different parts of a roof.
-This can help you spot help you spot common roof problems and make DIY roofing projects easier.
+This can help you spot common roof problems and make DIY roofing projects easier.
 If you encounter a problem that requires a professional, you’ll be better equipped to understand the roofing contractor’s work.

 Get Your Roofing Project Quote Today